11 Best Microscopes for Kids: Reviews and Buying Guide

 If your little ones love the animated adventures of Miss Frizzle and her class, they’ll love The Magic School Bus: Microscope Lab.

-The microscope itself may not be as powerful as some others on this list, but that’s not really why you’d buy this one.
+Although the microscope itself may not be as powerful as some others on this list, that’s not really why you’d buy this one.

 Pros:

-• Includes “data notebook” for kids to track down their learning.
+• Includes a “data notebook” for kids to track down their learning.

 • Features experiment and project ideas.